Skip to content

 Run the Scripts

-I’ll walk through running these scripts step by step, but general instructions for running these scripts also appear on the GitHub repository page.
+I’ll walk you through this process step by step, but general instructions are also available on Microsoft Learn.

-During this process, the system may prompt you to log in or confirm that you want to run the script.
-The latter may even appear multiple times for the same script because the scripts interrelate and trigger other scripts.
+During this process, the system may prompt you to log in or confirm that you want to run certain actions.
 This is expected behavior.
 Go ahead and give permission when prompted.
 When asked to log in, use the account with Azure permissions discussed in the prerequisites.
-The exception is the final script, for which you should use the account with Power Platform admin permissions.

-If you haven’t, you should start by running the setup scripts.
+If you haven’t, you should start by installing the necessary modules.

 First, run